 Moreover, the layer of mulch on the surface of the soil also acts as a protective layer slowing the evaporation of water from the top layers of the soil.
 This helps the soil retain even more water, even during hot and dry periods.

-If you have shrubs, bushes or trees you may not want to mulch with compost.
-Bark-chip is a great choice of mulch for these areas as it will help the soil retain water, but unlike woodchip will not acidify the soil.
+If you have shrubs, bushes or trees, you may not want to mulch with compost.
+Bark-chip is a great choice of mulch for these areas as it will help the soil retain water, and, unlike woodchip will not acidify the soil.

 TRY WATERING LESS

 Watering less might seem a little counterintuitive, but bear with me.
-When we are establishing plants in our garden it is a good idea to ensure that they have a really good drink and that they are watered regularly to help them to get established.
+When we are establishing plants in our garden it is a good idea to ensure that they have a really good drink and that we water regularly.

 If we water too much, however, we may be creating more of a problem for ourselves.
 It’s a good idea to give slightly more water but do it less often.
 This allows plants to get the water that they need but also encourages them to put down and strong, deep root system to go in search of food.

 Some plants, such as lettuce will not respond to this type of ‘training’ but are more likely to go to seed if they don’t have enough water.
-It is therefore important to choose plants that are suited for the conditions if you are unable to manipulate the conditions to suit the plants.
+Therefore, it is important to choose plants that are suited for the conditions.
+If you are unable to manipulate the conditions to suit the plants.